María Dimitrova: Career

 In 2006, Dimitrova began to travel to Japan for special training with 7 times World Champions – brothers Hasegawa senseis.
-That year, as a result of the training in Japan, she was able to win the Gold Medal at the 2006 Central American and Caribbean Games in Cartagena de Indias, Colombia, and became one of the Top Athletes for the Dominican Olympics Committee.
+That year, as a result of the training in Japan, she was able to win the gold medal at the 2006 Central American and Caribbean Games in Cartagena de Indias, Colombia, and became one of the Top Athletes for the Dominican Olympics Committee.

 In 2008, she ranked 5th place at the World Senior Karate Championship in Japan.
-That same year, she became Senior Panamerican Champion, and repeated that gold medal in 2009, 2010, 2014 in Female Kata.
+That same year, she became Senior Panamerican Champion, and repeated that gold medal in 2009, 2010, and 2014 in Female Kata.

-In 2009, Dimitrova qualified for the World Games in representation of the American continent, finished in 2nd place, and made history for Karate in the Dominican Republic and for Female Kata in America.
+In 2009, Dimitrova qualified for the World Games in representation of the American continent, finished in 2nd place, and made history for Karate in the Dominican Republic and Female Kata in America.

 In 2009, Dimitrova decided to form a Team Kata with two of her students (Franchell Velazquez and Heydi Reynoso), and three years later, the team became Panamerican Champion in 2013, 2014 and 2015.